zichy/vicco/README.md

 ## Target audiences

-* Hackers — It’s easy to customize.
+* Hackers — It’s easy to customise.
 * Hipsters — It’s crappy, you could use it as a joke.

 ## Requirements